cretz/asmble/README.md

     git clone --recursive https://github.com/cretz/asmble

 The reason we use recursive is to clone the spec submodule we have embedded at `src/test/resources/spec`.
-Then, with [gradle](https://gradle.org/) installed, navigate to the cloned repository and create the gradle wrapper via `gradle wrapper`.
-Now the `gradlew` command is available.

-To build, run `./gradlew build`.
-This will run all tests which includes the test suite from the WebAssembly spec.
-Running `./gradlew assembleDist` builds the same zip and tar files uploaded to the releases area.
+Unlike many Gradle projects, this project chooses not to embed the Gradle runtime library in the repository.
+To assemble the entire project with [Gradle](https://gradle.org/) installed and on the `PATH` (tested with 4.6), run:

+    gradle assembleDist

 ### Library Notes

 The API documentation is not yet available at this early stage.
-But as an overview, here are some interesting classes and packages:
+But as an overview, here are some useful classes and
+packages:

 * `asmble.ast.Node` - All WebAssembly AST nodes as static inner classes.
 * `asmble.cli` - All code for the CLI.